Snow pastes Des Moines and is poised to plaster Minneapolis in rare fall storm setup

 Minneapolis braces for several inches Tuesday

 Farther north, snow is likely to continue to fall.
 Two to five inches is expected in Minneapolis on Tuesday.
-If four inches accumulates, it would be earliest four-inch-plus total on record in the Twin Cities.
+If four inches accumulates, it would be the earliest four-inch-plus total on record in the Twin Cities.

 The Weather Service has issued a winter weather advisory from 10 a.m. to 10 p.m.
 Tuesday for the area.